khwoat/flutter_course-meals_app/README.md

 # Meals Application

 This project is the one of the training projects of Flutter & Dart - The Complete Guide course.
+From this project, I learned about best practice for navigation, passing data between screen, callback function, and animation.
+Moreover, I have learned about Provider State Management.

 ## Getting Started